What Is an AI Consultant?

 At twohundred.ai, the three engagement tiers are:

-Foundation at £2,000 per month covers one shipped system per quarter, a monthly strategy session, and async support over Telegram or Slack.
+Foundation at £2,000 per month covers one built system per quarter, a monthly strategy session, and async support over Telegram or Slack.
 This tier suits businesses that want to start with one high-impact automation before expanding.

-Growth at £3,500 per month covers two shipped systems per quarter, weekly sessions, and AI visibility tracking across ChatGPT, Perplexity, and Google AI Overviews.
+Growth at £3,500 per month covers two built systems per quarter, weekly sessions, and AI visibility tracking across ChatGPT, Perplexity, and Google AI Overviews.
 This tier suits businesses that are ready to build a compounding advantage, not a one-off fix.

-Dominance at £5,000 per month is continuous shipping, capped at three clients at a time.
+Dominance at £5,000 per month is continuous building, capped at three clients at a time.
 This tier suits businesses where AI is becoming a core operational differentiator and the priority is speed of deployment.

-Across active clients on the Growth and Dominance tiers, 8 of 12 saw at least a 4x improvement in qualified inquiries within 60 days of their first shipped system.
+Across active clients on the Growth and Dominance tiers, 8 of 12 saw at least a 4x improvement in qualified inquiries within 60 days of their first delivered system.
 AI-referred customers convert at 14.2 percent versus 2.8 percent from Google search, a 5x gap that compounds as AI engine visibility grows.

 For a deeper breakdown of what the work looks like week to week, see what does an AI consultant do.
 For businesses specifically under 30 staff, the AI consultant for small business page covers the SME-specific model in more detail.